The Sequential Monte Carlo goes NUTS: Boosting Gravitational-Wave Inference: Gravitational Wave Bayesian Inference

 where the likelihood $ \mathcal{L}(d|\boldsymbol{\theta}, H)$ describes how likely it is to observe the data $d$ for given parameter values $\boldsymbol{\theta}$, the prior $\pi(\boldsymbol{\theta}| H)$ reflects our knowledge of the parameters $\boldsymbol{\theta}$ before observing the data and $\mathcal{Z} = p(d| H) = \int d\boldsymbol{\theta}\mathcal{L}(d|\boldsymbol{\theta}, H)\pi(\boldsymbol{\theta}|H)$ is the Bayesian evidence, which ensures proper normalization of the posterior.
 The evidence can be ignored if we are interested in estimating the parameters $\boldsymbol{\theta}$ while it plays a central role in model comparison, as it quantifies how well the model $H$ explains the observed data after integrating over all possible parameter values.

-Writing the data as $d = n + h(\boldsymbol{\theta})$, with $n$ the detector noise and $h(\boldsymbol{\theta})$ the GW signal model, and assuming the noise to be stationary and Gaussian, the frequency-domain log-likelihood takes the form
+Writing the data as $d = n + h(\boldsymbol{\theta})$, with $n$ the detector noise and $h(\boldsymbol{\theta})$ the GW signal model, and assuming the noise to be stationary and Gaussian, the frequency-domain log-likelihood takes the form \cite{Christensen:2022bxb}:

-with $ \left\langle a|b\right\rangle = 4\mathrm{Re} \int_0^\infty \frac{a^{*}(f)b(f) }{S_{n}(f)}df$, where $S_{n}(f)$ is the power spectral density (PSD) of the detector noise.
+with $ \left\langle a|b\right\rangle = 4\mathrm{Re} \int_0^\infty \frac{a^{*}(f)b(f) }{S_{n}(f)}df$, where $S_{n}(f)$ is the one-sided power spectral density (PSD) of the detector noise \cite{LIGOScientific:2019hgc}.
+For further details on Bayesian inference in GW astronomy, see \cite{Christensen:2022bxb}.
 A typical compact binary coalescence signal is described by roughly fifteen parameters.
 For a BBH event, these include eight intrinsic parameters related to the component masses and spins, and seven extrinsic parameters, such as the luminosity distance, inclination, sky location (right ascension and declination), coalescence phase and time, and polarization.

-Stochastic sampler methods, such as MCMC or Nested Sampling, are typically employed to explore this high-dimensional parameter space and perform Bayesian inference \cite{2015:LAL_inference}\cite{2018:ashton_bilby}, although other strategies are also employed\cite{Lange:2018pyp}.
+Stochastic sampler methods, such as MCMC or Nested Sampling, are typically employed to explore this high-dimensional parameter space and perform Bayesian inference \cite{2015:LAL_inference, 2018:ashton_bilby}, although other strategies are also employed\cite{Lange:2018pyp}.
 Alternative schemes based on simulation-based inference have begun to be adopted \cite{2021:Dax_DINGO, 2024:De_Santi, Gabbard:2019rde, Chua:2019wwt}.